joergschwarzwaelder/hhc2024/Objective-3/README.md

 For the gold achievement, level 13 "A Real Pickle" has to be completed.

 ![Level 13: A Real Pickle](Level%2013%20-%20A%20Real%20Pickle-2.png)
-Using the feature "jump back to start", a first segment can be defined in the l
+For using the feature "jump back to start" described bel, a first segment can be defined in the lower right corner on the chequered flag.
+With a final spring on the path, the player jumps back to this segment.

 ### alternative
-This was done using the browser console (context "ELF MINDER 9000") to inject a tunnel exit element on the chequered target flag in the lower right corner.
+A an alternative the browser console can be used (context "ELF MINDER 9000") to inject a tunnel exit element on the chequered target flag in the lower right corner.
 #### Positioned elements:
 ```
 game.entities=[[1,1,0],[11,9,1],[9,9,3],[11,7,3],[7,9,3],[5,9,3],[3,9,3],[1,9,3],[11,5,3],[9,5,3],[7,3,3],[5,1,3],[3,3,3],[1,3,3],[9,1,2],[5,3,2],[3,7,2],[7,7,2],[11,3,3],[11,1,3],[3,1,7],[9,3,7],[11,9,6],[1,7,6]]